Spain’s coronavirus deaths leap; Prince Charles now infected

 Italy has been the hardest-hit nation in Europe with more than 69,000 infections and 6,800 deaths.
 Authorities are investigating if a hotly contested Champions League soccer game in Milan in February poured rocket fuel on the crisis that is overwhelming Italian hospitals.
 Italian doctors are being forced to choose who will receive desperately needed ventilators and who won’t.

-Germany’s parliament was set to approve later in the day a series of measures that will allow the government to offer aid totaling more than 1 trillion euros ($1.1 trillion)for the country of 83 million people.
+Germany’s parliament was set to approve later in the day a series of measures that will allow the government to offer aid totaling more than 1 trillion euros ($1.1 trillion) for the country of 83 million people.

-In the United States, infections were climbing rapidly and had passed the 55,000 mark, with deaths at more than 800.
-Top White House aide Eric Ueland announced the massive economic agreement in a Capitol hallway shortly after midnight after days of haggling.
+In the United States, infections were climbing rapidly and had passed the 55,000 mark, with deaths at close to 800.
+Top White House aide Eric Ueland announced a massive, $2 trillion economic agreement in a Capitol hallway shortly after midnight after days of haggling.

 Relief that U.S. politicians have reached a deal on economic support pushed world stock markets up on Wednesday.
 Indexes in Europe and Asia rose a day after the Dow Jones Industrial Average had its best day since 1933.